Briantheboy/AdventureGameDescription/README.md

-Game Created by Brian Kelley
+Game Created by Brian Kelley,
 Play Tested by Matt Wozniak